Drive section

 - this segment is strongest when travelers understand that it opens Pennsylvania without trying to solve the whole state

-- Erie gives the rollout enough stop weight to matter publicly
+- Erie gives the coverage enough stop weight to matter publicly

 - North East and Girard matter because they keep Pennsylvania reading like Route 20 rather than like one city plus nearby attractions